 Pour the heated coconut milk over the chocolate and let it sit for a couple of minutes.

 Give the mixture a stir and you have vegan chocolate ganache, tada!
 Then add in the other ingredients (hazelnut butter, maple syrup, vanilla, and sea salt) and give it another stir until smooth and evenly mixed.

 To fill the silicone sphere mold pan you can use a spoon.
 However, I do recommend using a piping bag because it is way easier, and neater!

 Fill each cavity about ⅔ with the ganache filling, then add a whole hazelnut and top up with more ganache filling.
 The hazelnut chocolate truffles will need to go into the freezer to set completely for about 4 hours.
 If they are not set properly it will be difficult to remove them from the mold.

 Coating the chocolate hazelnut truffles

-The truffles are then coated in a mixture of melted chocolate and hazelnut butter before being coated in chopped roasted hazelnuts and more chocolate.
+Coat the truffles in a mixture of melted chocolate and hazelnut butter and dunk them in chopped roasted hazelnuts and more chocolate.

 Using a skewer or cocktail stick, one by one dip the truffles in melted chocolate and sprinkle with hazelnut nibs.
 Repeat this process for the remaining chocolate truffles and pop them in the freezer briefly to set.

-The homemade Ferrero rocher are then dipped in another coat of melted chocolate before setting completely.
+Dip the homemade Ferrero rocher in another coat of melted chocolate before setting them completely.
 And if you want to be super fancy you can decorate them with a little gold leaf paper.

 - Hazelnuts: If you're allergic to hazelnuts you can replace them along with the hazelnut butter with pretty much any other nut butter.
 Think peanut butter, almond butter, or cashew butter truffles!